Roshanthraj/Roshanthraj/README.md

 I’m a MERN Full-Stack Developer and a published ML/DL researcher building AI systems and when I’m not doing that, you’ll probably find me somewhere between object detection, image processing, and another questionable computer vision idea.

-I work with Python, FastAPI, PostgreSQL, AWS, React/Next.js, and I’m currently understanding how AI systems work before they understand me.
+I work with Python, FastAPI, PostgreSQL, AWS, React/Next.js, and I’m currently understanding how AI systems work.

 Most of my learning happens somewhere between “let’s build this” and “okay, why is this broken?"